Winter Skin Care Tips For Adults And Kids

 I'm not the only one in my home who suffers though.
 My kids get chapped lips, and also very dry skin as the winter progresses.

-As Dr. Downie said winter time tends to dry out your skin, which is only exacerbated by hot water and cleaning products that contain chemicals.
+Winter time tends to dry out your skin, which is only exacerbated by hot water and cleaning products that contain chemicals.

 As a caregiver and household manager you cannot avoid these things, but you can do some simple things to help rehydrate your skin to avoid some of the biggest problems from dry itchy skin that can occur frequently during the winter.